workstaffhq/helpcenter/docs/managers/addons/google-forms.md

 - A Google window will appear, asking for your Google account credentials to connect the two applications.

 :::note
-We recommend using a **generic Google account**.
-This will allow all users with access to this account to edit the forms.
+We recommend using a **shared Google account** (e.g., a team or department account) rather than a personal one.
+This allows all team members with access to that account to edit the forms.
 :::

 :::info